beacon-biosignals/OndaFormat/README.md

         - ...conforms to the same format as signal names (alphanumeric, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores).
         - ...conforms to an `a-b` format where `a` and `b` are valid channel names.
 Furthermore, to allow arbitrary cross-signal referencing, `a` and/or `b` may be channel names from other signals contained in the recording.
 If this is the case, such a name must be qualified in the format `signal_name.channel_name`.
 For example, an `eog` signal might have a channel named `left-eeg.m1` (the left eye electrode referenced to the mastoid electrode from a 10-20 EEG signal).
     - `sample_unit`: The name of the signal's canonical unit as a string.
 This string should conform to the same format as signal names (alphanumeric, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores), should be singular and not contain abbreviations (e.g. `"uV"` is bad, while `"microvolt"` is good; `"l/m"` is bad, `"liter_per_minute"` is good).
     - `sample_resolution_in_unit`: The signal's resolution in its canonical unit as a floating point value.
-This value, along with the signal's `sample_type` field, determines the signal's LPCM quantization scheme.
+This value, along with the signal's `sample_type` and `sample_offset_in_unit` fields, determines the signal's LPCM quantization scheme.
+    - `sample_offset_in_unit`: The signal's zero-offset in its canonical unit as a floating point value.
+This allows LPCM encodings to be centered around non-zero values.
     - `sample_type`: The primitive scalar type used to encode each sample in the signal.
 Valid values are:
         - `"int8"`: signed little-endian 1-byte integer
         - `"int16"`: signed little-endian 2-byte integer